 The transition to shared services will not happen overnight!
 Although the reporting lines will change on August 17, the focus of all teams will be business as usual to support the start of the Fall semester.
 Once the semester is underway, we will begin working on several initiatives to continue to improve our service and support.
 Information about the transition will be shared on the IT Connect blog (blog.smu.edu/itconnect).
 We promise to keep you informed throughout this process.

-A report is produced each quarter which includes various metrics from the Help Desk software capturing service levels, customer satisfaction, and overall trends.
+Reports are produced regularly which includes various metrics from the Help Desk software capturing service levels, customer satisfaction, and overall trends.

 October-December 2015 Click here to view (you will need to login to Box using your SMU Credentials)